-I am definitely not in the mood for this right now.
+I am not in the mood for this right now.
 However, we have other fish to fry with our travel date coming up in 22 days.
 I followed the online instructions carefully, which resolved some of the bad keys, but the space bar remains the biggest problem.
 It’s challenging to type without easily pressing the spacebar.

 Right now, Broken Horn (wildebeest) is resting in the garden, leaning his head against his body for support, as shown in the photo below.
-We love to see our regular visitors be so at ease when visiting us that they can relax and sleep without always being in defense mode in anticipation of apex predators.
+We love to see our regular visitors be so at ease when visiting us that they can relax and sleep without constantly being in defense mode in anticipation of apex predators.

-Although there is little risk of being killed and eaten by other animals in Marloth Park, their instinct is always to be on alert.
+Although there is little risk of being killed and eaten by other animals in Marloth Park, their instinct is always alert.
 Of course, there are lions inside Marloth Park from time to time and always a few leopards at any given time, who mostly hunt at night, when most of the wildlife is hunkered down in spots they feel are safest.

 Many animals in herds and groups may have a few group members on the lookout during the night.
 We see this with impalas and other animals who tend to habitat in numbers, instead of loners like warthogs, (some) wildebeest, and bushbucks, all of whom may wander the park on their own, except for those families with young.

-I often think about the loners, wondering why they don’t assemble together for safety and companionship.
+I often think about the loners, wondering why they don’t assemble for safety and companionship.
 But, like humans, they don’t always gather in groups to make their way through each day.
-If not living close to tight family members and friends, humans can easily be loners if shy, reclusive, and withdrawn.
+If not close to tight family members and friends, humans can easily be loners if shy, reclusive, and withdrawn.